Converting an apartment building to

 Metal siding and roofing reflects radio frequency radiation.
 This helps shield the building from outdoor transmitters, but if the occupants use wireless devices themselves it will raise their exposure — and the exposure of their neighbors, as wood and drywall let radio waves pass through unhindered.

 Make sure there are telephone outlets and wired Internet service in the apartments.
 Wireless services should be minimized.
 If there is no cable-born provider available, consider installing “fixed wireless” service that provides cabled services inside the building and uses wireless to communicate to the outside (preferably using a dish antenna).

 Make sure to have landscaping that does not require the use of chemicals.
 This can be a problem in upscale American neighborhoods where the neighbors expect the perfect “golf course look.”

 There are many options, depending on the local climate.
-A simple lawn that is mowed regularly should work well, though the residents would need to be warned before the mowing starts so they can close their windows, as many are sensitive to the terpenes from fresh cut grass.
+A simple lawn that is mowed regularly should work well, though the residents would need to be warned before the mowing starts so they can close their windows, as many are allergic to the terpenes from fresh cut grass.